 India’s retail ecosystem, expected to surpass USD 1.6 Tn consumption by 2030, is undergoing a transformative shift.
 Both supply & distribution are changing rapidly to better serve the diverse & evolving consumer needs.
 With the growing adoption of technology across the value chain and the advancements in infrastructure & logistics, the interplay of supply and distribution in India retail has never been more exciting.

 Supply in India retail is extremely fragmented.
 Fragmented segments, such as unbranded products, regional brands, and D2C brands, together account for more than 75% of the retail market.
-Despite the ongoing brandification, this fragmentation is here to stay, and even by 2030, more than 70% of the market is expected to remain fragmented, with unbranded products contributing more than 55% of India retail
+Despite the ongoing brandification, this fragmentation is here to stay, and even by 2030, more than 70% of the market is expected to remain fragmented, with unbranded products contributing more than 55% of India’s retail

 The factors driving this fragmentation include:

-- Diverse Regional Preferences: India’s culture, language and tastes change every few kilometers, across the major consumption categories (such as food and fashion), making it difficult for brands to scale pan-India, while accounting for the complex regional & local needs.
+- Diverse Regional Preferences: India’s culture, language, and tastes change every few kilometers, across the major consumption categories (such as food and fashion), making it difficult for brands to scale pan-India, while accounting for the complex regional & local needs.

-- High Price Sensitivity: With per capita income of India still 0.5x of Indonesia, 0.2x of China, and 0.03x of the US, majority of India’s population has limited disposable income, leading to prevalence of small ticket size transactions, and high price elasticity.
+- High Price Sensitivity: With per capita income of India still 0.5x of Indonesia, 0.2x of China, and 0.03x of the US, the majority of India’s population has limited disposable income, leading to prevalence of small ticket size transactions, and high price elasticity.
 This limits the profit margins for brands (making it difficult to offset fixed expenses), and puts them under competitive pricing pressures from regional & unbranded products.

 - Complex Supply Chains: The presence of multiple unorganized intermediaries at both sourcing and distribution levels leads to inefficiencies in logistics and inventory management, making it difficult for brands to expand seamlessly across the country.